Twenty-three New Heartbeat Star Systems Discovered Based on TESS Data: The TESS Heartbeat Star Systems

-We download the light curves from the public data processed by TESS-SPOC (the TESS Science Processing Operations Center) and the MIT QLP (the MIT Quick-Look Pipeline), using the {\tt\string lightkurve} package \citep{2018ascl.soft12013L}.
-For each object, we visually inspect the light curves and select data sources with low scatter and significant heartbeat signals for analysis.
-Columns 8 and 9 in Table \ref{tab:basicparms} represent the selected data source and sectors of the objects, respectively.
-We also detrend the data using the Locally Weighted Scatter-plot Smoothing (LOWESS) approach \citep{cleveland1979robust}, and then visually inspect the light curves and remove obvious outliers.
-Table \ref{tab:basicparms} shows the basic parameters of these 23 new HBSs.
+The HBS star systems were discovered by the following steps.
+First, we searched for the HBS candidates by focusing only on the shape of the light curves.
+The photometric data were downloaded from the public data processed by TESS-SPOC (the TESS Science Processing Operations Center) and the MIT QLP (the MIT Quick-Look Pipeline), using the {\tt\string lightkurve} package \citep{2018ascl.soft12013L}.
+If there is a ``heartbeat'' signal in the light curve, the object can be classified as an HBS candidate.
+After a visual search of about 160,000 TESS objects, about 60 HBS candidates were found.

+Second, we visually inspected the light curves and selected data sources with low scatter and significant heartbeat signals for analysis.
+We also detrended the data using the Locally Weighted Scatter-plot Smoothing (LOWESS) approach \citep{cleveland1979robust}, and then removed obvious outliers.
+In addition, the TESS sectors contain varying amounts of blending in the data of some of the systems, which may be contaminated by other sources.
+We also excluded these high blending sectors from our analysis.

+Third, we performed a rough fit of these HBS candidates using the approach described in Section \ref{sec:K95plus}.
+We then excluded some objects with one of the following characteristics: (a) A reliable orbital period cannot be determined because there is no periodicity in the appearance of the heartbeat signal. (b) The heartbeat feature becomes no longer significant in phase-folded light curves. (c) The light curves do not fit properly.

+Finally, we obtained 23 new HBSs whose basic parameters are shown in Table \ref{tab:basicparms}.
+The first column is the TESS ID; columns 2 $-$ 4 are obtained from the SIMBAD website \footnote{\url{https://simbad.u-strasbg.fr/simbad/}}; columns 5 $-$ 7 are derived in Section \ref{subsec:HR}; columns 8 and 9 represent the selected data source and sectors, respectively.

 {